How does this medication work? What will it do for me?

 Heart failure: Flecainide can cause or worsen heart failure and should not be used by people with severe or untreated heart failure.
 If you have heart failure and are taking this medication, your doctor will monitor you closely during treatment.
 If you notice shortness of breath, weight gain, or swelling in the hands, feet, or lower legs while taking flecainide, contact your doctor immediately.
 People who have had a heart attack may also develop these symptoms.

-Kidney or liver problems: If you have decreased kidney or liver function discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney function: Decreased kidney function or kidney disease may cause flecainide to build up in the body, causing side effects.
+If you have decreased kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.